FAQ - Information about the Vulnerability-Lab

 5. Who cannot participate in the project?

-Since our project handles sensitive information which has not been published yet, not all nationalities can participate.
-The reason for this are current military conflicts between countries and information wars which we do not want to influence or want as customers or friends.
-Since we do not want to hand over our material to martial, religious, racist or fundamentally motivated groups, we try to exclude these groups from participation.
-We do not want someone in the Lab either, who copies vulnerabilities from other researchers or trades stolen / illegal / fake data.
+We do not want someone in the lab either, who copies vulnerabilities from other researchers or trades stolen / illegal / fake data.
 Excluded from participation are also people who want to publish material which has already been published several times and is already public.
-Owing to the core values of the Vulnerability-Lab we do no transactions, nor do we collaborate with the following countries: North Korea, Afghanistan, Iran and Lebanon.
+Owing to the core values of the vulnerability lab we do no transactions, nor do we collaborate with the following countries: North Korea, Afghanistan and the Lebanon.
 If serious researchers from these countries seek a way to publish an advisory, exceptions can be made after a review of the advisory.
 We do not support government institutions (government / offices / agencies), related to or neighboring companies / institutions from the above countries.

 8. Who are not clients of the subscription feeds?